Kidding around columbia Subscribe

 Lake Murray Park

-Or, check out this list of free and cheap movies this summer in Columbia.
+Check out this list of free and cheap movies this summer in Columbia.

 Head out for a hike: There are plenty of hiking trails in Columbia.
 From paved multi-use trails to longer, more rugged trails, you’ll find something for you and your family to enjoy.
 Check out our list of some of the best hiking trails with free admittance in the Columbia, SC area.